jazzband/django-dbbackup/docs/index.rst

 restore your project database and media files with various storages such as Amazon S3, DropBox or local file system.

-It is made for:
+It is made to:

-- Ensure yours backup with GPG signature and encryption
+- Allow you to secure your backup with GPG signature and encryption
 - Archive with compression
 - Deal easily with remote archiving
+- Keep your development database up to date
-- Use Crontab or Celery to setup automated backups.
+- Use Crontab or Celery to setup automated backups
-- Great to keep your development database up to date.

 .. warning::

-    Django DBBackup version 3 make great changements see `Upgrade documentation`_ to help to up to date.
+    Django DBBackup version 3 is very different to its predecessors.
+    See `Upgrade documentation`_ to help to get up to date.

 .. _`Upgrade documentation`: upgrade.html